-- Head of Post-16 James Rollinson
+- Head of Post-16 and IB Co-ordinator James Rollinson

 - Head of Higher Education Mark Andrews

-- Higher Education Counsellor Rossana Morison
+- Higher Education Advisors Rosana Morison and Fiona Macaulay

-- BSB Futures Coordinator Amanda Nocera
+- BSB Futures Coordinator Jo Craig

-- Head of Year 11 Phil Townsend
+- Head of Year 11 Debbie Scarlett

 - Deputy Head of Curriculum David Hindley

-To further support students in choosing the pathway for them, we have articulated appropriate entry criteria for each Pathway which align with the rigor, depth, breadth and pace of learning necessary to find success in each programme of study.
+To further support students in choosing the pathway for them, we have articulated appropriate direct entry criteria for each Pathway which align with the rigor, depth, breadth and pace of learning necessary to find success in each programme of study.
 These will be detailed over the coming pages.